• Skip to primary navigation

 Viennese Cookies Preparation_1

 "Put cold butter on a plate and cover completely with a bowl.
-Pop the plate into a microwave and heat for 10-15 seconds until butter feels soft to the touch."
+Pop the plate into a microwave and heat for 10-15 seconds until butter feels soft to the touch but not melted."

 2. In a second large bowl sift together flour, salt and cocoa powder.